gyulalaszlo/continuous_scroller_js/README.markdown

 * __onSegmentLoadStart:__
 		<code> function() { ... } </code>
-		Callback when starting to load a new segment.
+		Callback before starting to load a new segment.

 * __onSegmentLoadComplete:__
 		<code> function(transport) { ... } </code>
-		Callback when the AJAX request completed.
+		Called after the AJAX request completed.
 The transport is the raw Protype transport. (use <code>transport.responseText</code>
 		to get the raw response text)

-* __onSegmentInsertComplete:__
-		<code>function() { }</code>
+* __onSegmentInsertComplete:__ <code>function() { }</code>
-		Callback when the new contents are inserted to the bottom.
+		Called after the new contents have been inserted at the bottom.

 * __onSegmentLoadFaliure:__
 		<code> function(transport) { ... } </code>
-		Callback when the AJAX request fails.
+		Called if the AJAX request fails.
 The transport is the raw Protype transport. (use <code>transport.responseText</code>
 		to get the raw response text)